wyzant-dev/siteleaftest/README.md

 6. author
 	* This should be the first and last name of the author

 **It is strongly recommended that you fill out the title, profile-image, and author section.
-These are required elements for each post, and if you don't, we'll have to use our default author ("A Wyzant Staff Member") and profile-image (a picture of the Wyzant logo) instead.
+These are required elements for each post, and if you don't, we'll have to use our default author ("Wyzant") and profile-image (a picture of the Wyzant logo) instead.
 Furthermore, your post will not be attributed to the actual author.**

 #### Posts